kermitt2/grobid/doc/Grobid-service.md

 ## Parallel mode

-The Grobid RESTful API provides a very efficient way to use the library out of the box, because the service exploits multithreading.
+The Grobid REST API provides a very efficient way to use the library out of the box, because the service exploits multithreading.

 As Grobid is thread-safe and manages a pool of parser instances, it is advised to use several threads to call the REST service for scaling the processing to large collections of documents.
 This improves considerably the performance of the services for PDF processing because documents can be processed while other are uploading.